 Lots to Do Around Here. --RoadDog

 Then, we went to the Veterans Park and watched New Odyssey play at the gazebo.
+Liz's former classmate in Chicago, Michael Feddick, is a member of the band.
+They put on a fantastic show and were well-received.
 They're heading to Springfield the next two days to play at the state fair and then will be back Sunday to play at St. John's Parish Fest in Johnsburg.

 However, we did get out for our tenth JABD yesterday.
 We did a boat float in Mineola Bay, Fox Lake and then picked up Kevin and Kelly and slow-cruised over to Stormy Monday, sat out on the deck and enjoyed watching a bunch of drunk guys attempting to play voleyball.